When he would not be persuaded, we ceased and said, “The Lord’s will be done.” Acts 21:14

 Paul’s Journey to Jerusalem

 1 When we had departed from them, we sailed straight to Cos, and the next day to Rhodes, and from there to Patara.
 2 Having found a ship crossing over to Phoenicia, we went aboard and set sail.
 3 When we had come in sight of Cyprus, leaving it on the left hand, we sailed to Syria and landed at Tyre, for the ship was there to unload her cargo.
 4 Having found disciples, we stayed there seven days.
-These said to Paul through the Spirit that he should not go up to Jerusalem.
-5 When those days were over, we departed and went on our journey.
+These disciples said to Paul through the Spirit that he should not go up to Jerusalem.
+5 When those days had come to an end, we departed and went on our journey.
 All of them, with wives and children, brought us on our way until we were out of the city.
 Kneeling down on the beach, we prayed.
 6 After saying goodbye to each other, we went on board the ship, and they returned home again.

 7 When we had finished the voyage from Tyre, we arrived at Ptolemais.
 We greeted the brothers and stayed with them one day.